takaza-codes/sw-film-cards/README.md

-# User Cards
+# Cards with info about Star Wars films

-A small web app to display information about users fetched from API.
+A small web app to display information about all Star War films and each film individually, as well as add new entries.

 ---